F3real/F3real.github.io/content/dll_injection.md

 ##dll injection

-Dll injection happens if we can insert our own dll in location with higher search priority then real dll or replace it.
-If we want to be stealthy, with this approach, we also need to export all functions that real dll provides (by loading it as dependency and re-exporting its functions).
+Dll injection happens if we can insert our own dll in a location with higher search priority then real dll or replace it.
+If we want to be stealthy, with this approach, we also need to export all functions that real dll provides (by loading it as a dependency and re-exporting its functions).

-Sometimes applications try to load dlls that don't exist on system.
-In this case, we don't have to worry about original functionality of dll.
-Usually this type of dll injection is called ghost dll injection.
+Sometimes applications try to load dlls that don't exist on the system.
+In this case, we don't have to worry about the original functionality of dll.
+Usually, this type of dll injection is called ghost dll injection.

 ##Finding missing dlls

-One of the ways to find dlls that application try to load is to use `Procmon`.
+One of the ways to find dlls that application tries to load is to use `Procmon`.
-We need to set following filters:
+We need to set the following filters:

 ~~~text
 Process Name    is           <target.exe>       Include